Emergent Manifold Separability during Reasoning in Large Language Models: Results

 \subsection{Spatiotemporal Localization}

 We extended our analysis to the full Layer $\times$ Time grid to locate the physical origin of these geometric pulses.
-Given that the model recreates its residual stream at every token, this allows us to see how the model chooses to expand or not any given piece of information that it might want to do computations on across the layers.
+Because the residual stream is recomputed at every token, this lets us see, for each piece of information, which layers expand or compress it at each step.

-Figure \ref{layer_analysis} presents the capacity change averaged over all nodes along the reasoning trace, aligned with respect to the moment where the node is solved.
-We identify two distinct phases:

-\begin{enumerate} \item \textbf{Reasoning Phase:} At the \emph{header} and \emph{logic} structural tokens of a specific node, the increase in separability originates in the middle layers (Layers 13-15).
-Then at the \emph{result} structural token (immediately before the answer is spelled out), the capacity strongly increases throughout all layers.
+\Cref{layer_analysis} presents the capacity change averaged over all nodes along the reasoning trace, aligned with respect to the moment where the node is solved.
+Two distinct phases emerge: during the \emph{reasoning phase}, the increase in separability originates in the middle layers (13--15) at the header and logic anchors and then propagates through all layers at the result anchor; during the subsequent \emph{reorganization phase}, the middle layers rapidly suppress capacity for the previous node while the early layers retain it as part of the immediate context, leaving the information no longer readily accessible in the deeper layers (16--32).
+The linear-probe heatmap (\cref{fig:svm_heatmap}) shows a similar reasoning phase but a much less pronounced suppression: probe accuracy stays above 90\% in later layers for up to two nodes past the computation.

-\item \textbf{Reorganization Phase:} In the subsequent tokens that pertain to the next node's computation, the evolution is dramatically different.
-While early layers maintain higher capacity (likely retaining the immediate context), the middle layers (13-15) show a rapid decrease in capacity for the previous node, so that in the later layers (16-32) the information is not readily accessible anymore. \end{enumerate}

-A similar behavior can be seen when looking at the linear probes test accuracy (Figure \ref{fig:svm_heatmap}) for the reasoning phase, however the suppression phase is a lot less marked for them, and the probe accuracy hovers above 90\% in later layers for up to two nodes after the computation is done.